cyverse-archive/Conrad/README.markdown

 * the application with the specified identifier can't be found;
 * a database error occurs.

-Validation of the fields in the request body is not currently being done.  if these services are exposed to direct access by users at some point in the future then validation will be added.
+Validation of the fields in the request body is not currenty being done.  if these services are exposed to direct access by users at some point in the future then validation will be added.